Wataridori is NP-Complete: Future Work

 \section{Future Work}

-We proved the NP-completeness of Wataridori via reduction from another puzzle Numberlink.
-The reduction is intuitive but nontrivial.
-Future work includes using similar techniques to prove the NP-completeness of other puzzles via direct reductions from puzzles already known to be NP-complete.
-In particular, one possible candidate is \textit{Mintonette}, a puzzle which also involves drawing paths to connect all circles in a rectangular grid into pairs to satisfy different constraints.
-It is interesting to investigate whether there is a direct reduction from Numberlink or Wataridori to Mintonette.
+We proved the NP-completeness of Wataridori via a reduction from another puzzle, Numberlink.
+Although the reduction is intuitive, it is nontrivial.
+Future work includes applying similar techniques to prove the NP-completeness of other puzzles via direct reductions from puzzles already known to be NP-complete.

+In particular, one possible candidate is \textit{Mintonette}, a puzzle that also involves drawing paths to connect circles in a rectangular grid into pairs under different constraints.
+It would be interesting to investigate whether there exists a direct reduction from Numberlink or Wataridori to Mintonette.

+Another interesting direction is to study the solution structure of Wataridori.
+In particular, it remains open whether Wataridori is ASP-complete, that is, whether the problem of deciding if another solution exists given one solution is NP-complete.